 Well, this was my monster of a dish.
 I had seen these BBQ beef ribs come out before we ordered, and they looked delicious.

-Firstly, i have to say that although BBQ flavour.
+Firstly, I have to say that although BBQ flavour.
 There was a slight hint if spice, so anyone with a delicate palate may not want to have these.
 However, the majority of us who are ok with that.
 O.M.G.
 They were delicious, its the sort of ribs that fall apart just by looking at them.
 You even try to pick them up and eat and 1) you will end up with quite a saucy mouth, and 2) it really wouldn’t have been the most elegant thing to do.

 Chocolate Fondant – $12.50 | Chocolate fondant, vanilla bean ice cream, strawberry and peanut brittle

-Oh a good old choccy pud!
+Oh, an excellent old choccy pud!

-This was one of only two desserts on the menu, so it was an easy one to make really.
+The Chocolate Fondant was one of only two desserts on the menu, so it was an easy one to make really.
 We had loved the idea of a gooey chocolate centre, with the vanilla bean ice cream.

-When it came out we were not disappointed.
+When it came out, we were not disappointed.
 The only thing that puzzled me was the small leaves that appeared on top.
 Very quickly they were brushed to one side, and then equally as quick.
 Checked the inside, it was just as we like it.

-What we liked were the strawberries cut up small enough so you didn’t have to go using your spoon as a knife, just to get smaller bits to enjoy a bit of everything on one spoon.
+What we liked were the strawberries cut up small enough, so you didn’t have to go using your spoon as a knife, just to get smaller bits to enjoy a bit of everything on one spoon.

 Well at this point we were ready to be rolled off the terrace.
 But we just had to soak in that view for just a few more minutes before heading back into the harbour for our next adventure.

-So, would we come back here again.
+So, would we come back here again?
 In a heartbeat.
 Is it somewhere that is easy to find?
 Yes, but only if you head into the rocks district.